Best When I Work Alternatives: 8 Better Options

 Cons:

-Verdict: If you're in healthcare, construction, or any industry where labor law compliance is non-negotiable, Deputy handles that better than any tool on this list.
+Verdict: If you're in healthcare, construction, food manufacturing, or another compliance-heavy industry, Deputy is one of the strongest options here.
 But if you run a 10-person coffee shop and just need a schedule, it's overpowered and overpriced.

 Best for: Teams of 20+ in compliance-heavy industries (healthcare, construction, food manufacturing).